Yuri-M-Dias/commonplace/README.md

 - **"If, then, I were asked for the most important advice I could give, that which I considered to be the most useful to the men of our century, I should simply say: in the name of God, stop a moment, cease your work, look around you."**, Leo Tolstoy
 - **People who don’t love you don’t care about you or your day or your life that much, they’re probably not especially rooting for you, and they certainly want nothing to do with your worst qualities.
 And you doing something purely to serve your emotional or egotistical needs really should not show up on their computer screen—it just shouldn’t.**, Tim Urban, Wait But Why
 - **"The miscalibration of the incompetent stems from an error about the self, whereas the miscalibration of the highly competent stems from an error about others."**, Dunning-Kruger effect, from Wikipedia
+- **"Duck typing doesn’t care what the underlying type might be.
+If it walks like a duck and quacks like a duck, it’s a duck."**, Seven Languages in Seven Weeks

 ##Português